kimcangho/gattaGo-client/README.md

 Known issues:

-- Touch events interfering with scrolling in lineup page.
-- Deployment issues where cookies are unable to be received by front-end from back-end.
+- Deployment issues where cookies are unable to be received by front-end from back-end. _removed refresh token and cookie handling logic_

 ## Contact